 The first step in making sure that you have the right skills for AI marketing is reaching out to a specialist recruitment agency.
 With the right recruitment group, you can even improve your chances of finding a candidate that’s both proficient in marketing and aware of the ever-growing nature of AI.

 After that, it is about creating a culture of growth in your diverse, empowered workplace.
-Provide frequent training opportunities, allow AI-savvy individuals to mentor the marketers in your team, and give people the chance to visit AI conferences and events.
+Provide frequent training opportunities, allow AI-savvy individuals to mentor the marketers in your team, and give people the chance to visit Artificial Intelligence conferences and events.

 3. Do You Have Well-Defined Goals?